 Greek Yogurt For Lactose Intolerance

 Does Greek yogurt have lactose?
 The answer is yes.
 But thanks to its unique makeup, many people with lactose intolerance can enjoy it too.
 Because of its straining and fermentation processes, Greek yogurt has less lactose than regular yogurt, milk and even ice cream.
-And its live and active cultures help break down the lactose it does contain, making it easier for people to digest.
+Its live and active cultures help break down the lactose it contains, making it easier to digest.

 The Lactose in Greek Yogurt

 If you’re lactose intolerant, you might wonder: Does Greek yogurt have dairy?
 Made from cow’s milk, it does.
 However, Greek yogurt has less than 1 gram of lactose per ounce—less lactose than milk and about half the lactose of some other yogurts.
 Yet just like regular and Icelandic yogurts, Greek yogurt contains live and active cultures (aka “good bacteria”) that aids in overall digestion and also helps break down more lactose than it brings into the body.

 Think of it this way: Lactose is a natural sugar in milk made up of two simple sugars, glucose and galactose.
 Lactose intolerance happens when we don’t make enough lactase—the natural enzyme that breaks lactose down into these two simpler sugars.
 That’s when yogurt’s live and active cultures step in and help.

 There are many reasons to enjoy Greek yogurt—from its thick and tangy flavor to its nutrition to its versatility.
 It offers nine essential nutrients like calcium, zinc and vitamin B12 and is also packed with high-quality protein.
 On average, plain Greek Yogurt has more than 16 grams of protein in a 6-ounce serving helping you stay fuller longer.